AtosiDas/Rust-Tutorial/README.md

 1️⃣ Mastering Variables & Mutability: I delved into the concept of variables in Rust, exploring how to declare them, assign values, and manipulate data effectively.

 2️⃣ Exploring Data Types: Rust offers a rich set of data types like Integers, Floats, Booleans, and Characters.

+**Day 4**

+Here's a rundown of what I covered:

+1️⃣ Unlocking Compound Types: I dedicated time to understanding these compound types, exploring their syntax.

+2️⃣ Mastering Functions: Also I know about the functions, gain insights into parameter passing, return values.